rishabh-arya95/hyperexecute-java-junit4-selenium/README.md

 Run tests using Selenium + Cross browser testing
 ------------------------------------------------

 You will first need an account on [Cross browser testing](https://crossbrowsertesting.com).
-Once this is done, you will need to export a few variables to ensure you are using SauceLabs driver:
+Once this is done, you will need to export a few variables to ensure you are using CrossBrowserTesting driver:

 ```shell
 export REMOTE_DRIVER_USERNAME=<your username on Cross Browser Testing>